 First Contrasting fabric:

-9″ by 14 one piece – internal crochet hook pocket/circular needles
+- 9″ by 14 cut one piece – internal crochet hook pocket/circular needles

 Second contrasting fabric:

-Let’s start with folding in the edges of the contrasting fabrics.
-The external fabrics are for decoration, fold in and press a straight line for the raw edges for the width of the fabric.
+Let’s start with folding in the long edges of the contrasting fabrics for the external decoration.
+Fold in and press a straight line for the raw edges for the width of the fabric.

 For the internal contrasting knitting needle pocket fabric fold the bottom edge in once and press.
 Double fold the top edge (this will encase the edge of the base fabric).